 The map below is a close-up of the improvements in the Kerns Neighborhood as well as the proposed night work locations.

 Environmental Services is planting 65 new street treesin the Buckman and Kerns neighborhoods as part of this project.
 Most will be planted inside the green street planters, and some outside in the planting strip.

-It will be necessary to remove up to nine smaller trees to build the planters, and two larger trees to build the ADA ramps.
-The two larger trees are located at the intersections of SE 16th and 17th and Washington.
+It will be necessary to remove up to nine smaller trees to build the planters, and one larger tree to build the ADA ramps.
+The larger tree is located at the intersection of SE 16th and Washington.

 Environmental Services and the Urban Forester determined the ramps cannot be built without significantly impacting the root system, making it a potential hazard.
 In addition, the trees are on the nuisance list, and due to their locations, can create a safety issue by prohibiting site lines for vehicles, bicycles, and pedestrians when crossing.